MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 ### Part 1

-Using the arrays below, set-up a search function that can take the array and a search parameter as an argument.
+Set-up a search function that can take an array and a search parameter as an argument.
 Your function should return the item if it can be found, or a message saying that the item could not be found.

 ### Part 2

 Create a sort function that can take an array, sort the contents, then return the sorted array.

 [main](/swe)|[prev](/swe/mod2/wk1/day2.html)|[next](/swe/mod2/wk1/day4.html);